 Covering Your RV AC Unit When Not in Use

-When your RV is not in use, you should cover the external A.C. unit with a plastic tarp to prevent dirt, debris, and precipitation from clogging or damaging the unit.
-Rainwater or snow can slowly cause rust in the coils that’s difficult to remove.
+When your RV is not in use, you should cover the external AC unit with a plastic tarp to prevent dirt, debris, and precipitation from clogging or damaging the unit.
+Rainwater or snow can slowly cause rust in the coils that are difficult to remove.

 INSERT PHOTO SHOWING RV AC COVER

-Cover the unit with a tarp and then use bungee cords to hold it tightly in place.
-Make sure the tarp is secured against high winds and stormy weather conditions.
+Once the RV air conditioner cover is in place use bungee cords to hold it on tightly.
+If your vehicle is outside make sure the tarp is secured enough against high winds and stormy weather conditions.

-Always remove the tarp before traveling, because operating the A.C. unit while covered can overburden the motor or even cause the tarp to catch fire.
+Always remove the tarp before traveling as operating the AC unit while covered can overburden the motor or even cause the tarp to catch fire.

 RV Air Conditioner Repair & Troubleshooting Steps

-If you’re still having trouble investigating how your RV AC system works, try the steps in this troubleshooting checklist.
+If you’re still having trouble with your RV AC system, try the steps in this troubleshooting checklist.

 Step 1: Check the Power Source

-Your RV air conditioner might draw as much as 16–20 amps of electric current.
-If you want to use your A.C., you need to be plugged into shore power at a campground pedestal.
+Travel trailer air conditioner units might draw as much as 16–20 amps of electric current.
+If you want to use your AC, you need to be plugged into shore power at a campground pedestal or a large generator.

 INSERT PHOTO SHOWING RV POWER SOURCE

-Even the power source connection might only be providing 30 amps of current.
-If you’re using any other appliances simultaneously while running the air conditioner, this might be causing problems.
+The power source connection might only be providing 30 amps of current.
+So if you’re using any other appliances simultaneously while running your AC, this might be causing problems.

-Some of the indications that you are having power deficiency issues are:
+Some indications you are having power deficiency issues are:

-- The RV air conditioner not blowing cold.
+- The RV air conditioner is not blowing cold

 You can check the power with an electric multimeter, or by asking the campground manager to check the power station.